H4HWV2011/msjarvis-public-docs/thesis/28-heartbeat-and-live-cycles.md

   - Where integrated with hosting or cooperative platforms, periodic tasks may check registration, configuration, or connectivity.

 - **Rate and scope limits**
-  - Each platform-specific job operates under explicit limits on frequency, content types, and permitted actions, often controlled via environment variables.
+  - Each platform-specific job operates under explicit limits on frequency, content types, and permitted actions, often controlled via environment variables or configuration flags.

 These cycles ensure that outward-facing activity remains within controlled bounds.